 Duolingo is a digital language-learning platform.
 The platform offers users the ability to learn over 40 languages, including English, German, French, or even Valyrian (the language spoken by Daenerys Targaryen on Game of Thrones).

 Duolingo operates in modules (called Crown Levels), meaning its language programs are separated into distinct sections.
 Each module covers a certain topic cluster while moving from basics to more advanced content.

 Hereby, Duolingo dictates the order in which these modules need to be completed.
 As such, new modules only become active once the previous one has been completed.

 Lessons in Duolingo are made up of a range of different tasks.
-For instance, students are asked to translate a sentence, write a sentence yourself, or find matching words in their foreign language equivalents.
+For instance, students are asked to translate a sentence, write a sentence themselves, or find matching words in their foreign language equivalents.

 Duolingo uses a gamification system to encourage users to continue learning.
 Lessons include features such as the ability to compete against others or small rewards when completing a module.

-The platform uses machine learning technology to analyze which words or phrases students struggle with.
+Furthermore, Duolingo uses machine learning technology to analyze which words or phrases students struggle with.
 At the end of each lesson, students have the ability to repeat and thus strengthen them.